theMimsy/WikiTable/README.md

 ## How it Works:

 The best way to demonstrate how to use the package is with an example.
-Say you want to extract a HTML table from a specific URL (for example a WikiPedia table) that contains rowspans and internal links.
+Say you want to extract an HTML table from a specific URL (for example a WikiPedia table) that contains rowspans and internal links.
 Say, a table that maps animals to their habitats:

 <table class="animal-table">
   <tr>